markbirbeck/sublime-text-irc/README.md

 Code is formatted with PEP8 with E501 turned off (i.e., the default settings for `SublimeLinter`).

+GitFlow is used for branching and preparing releases.

 ### Architecture

 The client tries to fit in with Sublime Text's architecture as much as possible.
 So for example, an IRC window is simply a document with the IRC syntax type, which is how things like user names and status messages get their appearance.